ArdenB/TSSRESTREND/NCdemo/README.md

  -  --photo 		The photosyenthetic pathyway to fit for calculating the CO2 effect size.
 Possilbe arguments: {"C3andC4","C3","C4"}.
 Defulat is "C3andC4" which uses the demo SYNMAP C4 vegetation fraction.

  -  -a, --archive	Archive existing infomation.json file rather than overwriting it.
 The existing infomation.json file is moved to ./results/archive/.
-With some tweaks this could be used to allow for multiple runs.
+With some tweaks this could be used to allow for multiple runs withour overwriting results.

 For this example we will use a coarsen value of 3 and the defualts for all other arguments.